 Modern REST APIs such as Outlook REST Api, Microsoft Graph or Facebook Graph expose very powerful capabilities called webhooks.
 They allow push notifications.
 After subscription, when something change these API send notifications to your service by calling the URL you provided.
 For example, in Outlook REST API the push notification services will send a request when something has been modify in the user mailbox such as a mail received or an email marked as read.

-I am not going to explain how you register subscriptions to a particular webhook.
 In this blog post, we provide a solution in order to be able to “break” with your Visual Studio debugger in a callback webhook you subscribed to.
-The approach is not windows/.NET specific, actually the mechanism exposed here is generic, but these are the tools I am using at the moment so they will serve as example in this post.
+For the sake of simplicity, we will not going to explain how to register subscription to a particular webhook.
+The debbuging approach described here is not windows/.NET specific, the mechanism is generic, but these are the tools I am using at the moment so they will serve as example in this post.

 Problem: when you subscribe to a webhook you specify what would be your notification URL (see Outlook REST API example).
 This url must be https and visible from the ‘outside’ internet.
 Therefore, you cannot set an url such as https://localhost:44301/api/MyNotificationCallBack where https://localhost:44301 is the url of your local development website.
 However, it would be convenient in order to ‘break’ directly in your server side code responsible for handling the request.
 In addition, if you are using Visual Studio and IIS express for development you cannot simply expose a website with custom domain and SSL to the outside internet.